Delivering Outstanding Results Since 1987

 In Michigan, manslaughter falls under the category of homicide in the penal code.
 There are two main classifications of manslaughter: involuntary and voluntary.
 Both of these charges are lesser charges than first- and second-degree murder.
 However, they still carry very strict penalties, and prosecutors are just as dogged when pursuing these cases.

-The key differences between voluntary and involuntary manslaughter are:
+The key differences between voluntary and involuntary manslaughter in MI are:

 - Involuntary manslaughter: an accidental death that occurs because of someone else's negligence or during the commission of another crime, but in which there was no intent to kill.